EndercodeLLC/formfig/README.md

 Utility class should have all db, messaging, and publishing helper functions.

 Have this use a .env file, and make a .example.env.

+---

+The left-menu and breadcrumb trail are generated from folder structure.

+cms/pages/<name>.toml
+cms/pages/polls/basic_info.toml

+A "page" corresponds to a page in the CMS.
+It can have one or more forms.

+You can optionally specify that a page is "hidden" in left-menu.
+You can define a page as the "default" page for a folder.
+Otherwise default is alphabetical order.

+forms/<name>.toml
+forms/<foldername>/<name>.toml

+Forms can be defined inside the menu config, or reference a separate form config file.

+There is only one submit button per form.

+All forms are click-to-save.
+No immediate ajax updating.
+Unless you set form type to "immediate".
+They are all-or-nothing in that regard.

+Pages can combine elements into one form.
+Pages can have more than one form.
+Pages can specify certain form elements be added / removed from an imported form.

+There should be a sitenav.toml somewhere that defines parts of the CMS unique to every page.
+Think top-nav.